frequently asked questions

 -

 Clients within the home-base zone benefit from not having to pay the call-out fee or per-mile fee.
-To see if you qualify for this discount, check the rates page to calculate your fees by entering your address.
-Technically the algorithm is set to be free if the address is <2.2 Miles from the corner of Sapphire & Thoroughbred Streets in Alta Loma California 91701.
-Or you can contact me directly.
+To see if you qualify for this discount, use the calculator on the rates page - just enter your address to get started.

 -